 Virtualization is the process of creating a virtual technological resource with a layer of software that separates it from the hardware or physical resource (servers, applications, networks…).

-A virtual machine or VM is a virtual environment created within a physical hardware system with an hypervisor.
+A virtual machine or VM is a virtual environment created within a physical hardware system with a hypervisor.
 It has its own operating system, CPU, memory, network interface and storage.
+The physical machine running the VM is known as the “host” and the VM emulated on that physical machine is known as the “guest”.

-A VPN or Virtual Private Network is a network that allows to create a private, encrypted and secure connection between two points over the Internet.
-VPN tunnels enables to send encrypted and secure traffic.
-More details about what’s a VPN.
+A VPN or Virtual Private Network is a network that allows the creation of a private, encrypted and secure connection between two points over the Internet.
+VPN tunnels enable sending encrypted and secure traffic.
+More details about what a VPN is.